 There are some simple steps you can take to get your manufactured home ready to sell and make sure that buyers see your property’s best face.
 These include:

-- Cleaning up landscaping around your property
+- Cleaning up the landscaping and curb appeal around your property

 - Pressure washing and/or painting your manufactured home

-- Cleaning and organizing your home inside
+- Cleaning, organizing, and decorating your home interior

 - Making minor repairs such as replacing cracked siding